NOC-OI/python-advanced-esces/_episodes/07-numpy-and-numba.md

 Notice the `--setup` argument, since you don't usually want to time how long it takes to import a library, only the operations that you're going to be doing a lot.

+## Time
+There is another magic we can use that is simply called `time`.
+This works very similarly to `timeit` but will only run the code once instead of multiple times.

 ## Profiling